chapdast/MacbookPro2013-Fedora31-post-installaiton/README.md

 # Install Fedora 31 On Macbook Pro 2013 Notes

-I Used Windows, Linux, and for last year macOS. from All of this I still like and want to use linux for some reasons including same development and deploment enviroment for my work.
+I used Windows, Linux, and for last year macOS.
+From All of this I still like and want to use linux for some reasons including same development and deployment enviroment for my work.

-This is my third or fouth try installing linux on my macbook pro 2013 that is my daily driver for work and programming.
+This is my fourth attempt to install linux on this macbook pro 2013 that is my daily driver for work and programming jobs I do.

 Installing linux on macbook pro this age is like installing linux on any other sort of laptop computer, but post installation steps are a little too much.